vodor001/adt_link_sources/README.md

 - data-output:
   - output

-# If aplicable, data-output list produced by the component.
+# If aplicable, path to schemas to perform semantic validation.
-# Temporally unavaible.
+# Still under development.
+Ignore.
-- inputSchema: PATH_TO_INPUT_SCHEMA
+- schema-input: PATH_TO_INPUT_SCHEMA
-- outputSchema: PATH_TO_INPUT_SCHEMA
+- schema-output: PATH_TO_OUTPUT_SCHEMA

 # If aplicable, define devices needed such as gpus.
 - devices: